Black-hole scattering with numerical relativity: Self-force extraction and post-Minkowskian validation: post-Minkowskian regime

 Here we seek to utilize \spec's ability to simulate systems with large impact parameters to validate state-of-the-art PM calculations.
 The simulations used here cover impact parameters $b\in[10.2,37.4]M$ (including 9 new simulations with $b\geq 18.7M$) at fixed $\Gamma=1.02264$ and $q=1$.
 Figure~\ref{Fig:PMComp} shows the scattering angle $\theta$ as a function of impact parameter $b$ along with the PM predictions at various orders.
 As can be seen, the NR results agree well with the PM predictions at large $b$ (weak field) and deviate more significantly at small $b$ (strong field) where the PM expansion does not capture the divergent behavior of the scattering angle near the scatter-capture separatrix.
 The lower panel of Figure~\ref{Fig:PMComp} shows the difference between the NR results and the PM predictions.
 The inset of the lower panel shows that the state-of-the-art 5PM(1SF) prediction agrees with the NR results to within the error bars for $b\gtrsim 35M$ with the 4PM prediction agreeing within the error bars for $b\sim 37M$.
 This provides a strong validation of both the NR simulations and the PM calculations in the weak-field regime.

 Another informative way to visualize the agreement between NR and PM is to plot the NR results with successive PM orders subtracted off, as shown in Figure~\ref{Fig:PMTrends}.
 If there is agreement, each set of points should tend towards the corresponding PM prediction with increasing $b$.
 As can be seen, the NR results agree well with the PM predictions at each order, providing a strong validation between the NR and PM calculations.
 One interesting observation is that when subtracting the 5PM(1SF) term, the points appear to follow a trend of $\sim 1/b^6$ at large $b$.
 This suggests that the next order term, 6PM, is larger than the missing 2SF contribution at 5PM.
 In fact, when comparing these results to the known 6PM $\nu^0$ contribution, we find that this is indeed the case and that the 6PM(0SF) term is actually within the error bars of the NR data at large $b$.
-However, this does not mean that the whole 6PM term is within the error bars as the unknown higher-order in $\nu$ contributions could be significant.
+While we expect that the $\nu^0$ contribution dominates the 6PM term, as has been observed at lower PM orders (see e.g.\ Fig.~7 of Ref.~\cite{Long:2025nmj}), this does not mean that the whole 6PM term is within the error bars as the unknown higher-order in $\nu$ contributions could still be significant.

 With the NR data agreeing well with the PM predictions, it is natural to attempt to extract higher-order PM coefficients from the data.
 When we attempted this, the fits proved unstable as different combinations of fitted parameters led to large variations in the results.
 This likely occurs because we are not sufficiently deep into the weak-field regime for higher-order PM terms to be small compared with lower-order terms.
 Thus, we are unable to extract reliable higher-order PM coefficients from the current dataset.